Ding! Your Machine Just Texted You – Powered by Peakboard + seven.io

 The UI

-For our sample we chosse a simple UI with two text fields and a button.
+For our Peakboard app, we create a simple UI with two text fields and a button:

 image